 Oregon is within the Pacific Flyway, which also includes those states and portions of states west of the Continental Divide, including Alaska.
-The most recent (2011-2012) duck harvest for the Pacific Flyway was 3.2 million birds, which represents approximately 20% of the estimated 15.8 million ($\pm 6\%$) ducks harvested in the United States during the 2011-2012 waterfowl hunting season (Raftovich et al. 2012).
+The most recent (2011-2012) duck harvest for the Pacific Flyway was 3.2 million birds, which represents approximately 20% of the estimated 15.8 million (±6%) ducks harvested in the United States during the 2011-2012 waterfowl hunting season (Raftovich et al. 2012).
+The estimated goose harvest for the Pacific Flyway during the 2011-2012 season was 429,900, which represents approximately 15% of the estimated annual U.S. harvest of an estimated 2.9 million (±5%) geese.